criteo/cluster-pack/examples/spark-with-S3/README.md

 ### Step by step

-We want to execute the pandas udf example from the [PySpark Pandas UDFs (a.k.a.
+We want to execute the pandas udf example from [PySpark Pandas UDFs (a.k.a.
 Vectorized UDFs)](https://spark.apache.org/docs/2.4.4/sql-pyspark-pandas-with-arrow.html#grouped-map).

-As spark uses pandas & pyarrow under the hood we need them to be installed on the executor. cluster-pack will take care making everything easily available on the cluster.
+As Spark uses pandas & pyarrow under the hood we need them to be installed on the executor. cluster-pack will take care making everything easily available on the cluster.

 #### Create the current virtual environment